Lens rigidity for manifolds with hyperbolic trapped set: -ray transform and the operator

 The adjoint $I_m^*:L^2(\pl_-SM, d\mu_\nu)\to L^{p'}(M; \otimes_S^mT^*M)$ is bounded if $1/p'+1/p=1$ and it is given by $I_m^*={\pi_m}_*I^*$.
 The operator $\Pi_m$ is simply defined as the bounded self-adjoint operator for $p\in (2,\infty)$ and $1/p'+1/p=1$

 As for $m=0$, we set $\Pi^e_m:={\pi_0}_*\Pi^e\,\pi_m^*$, which can also be seen as $(I^e_m)^*I^e_m$ on if $I^e_m=I^e\pi_m^*$ is the X-ray transform on $m$ cotensors on $M_e$.
-Repeating the arguments of \cite[Th.
-3.4]{Gu} but adapted to our case we get directly \begin{prop} Assume that the geodesic flow on $M$ has no conjugate points and that the trapped $K$ is hyperbolic.
-For $m\geq 1$, the operator $\Pi^e_m$ is a pseudo-differential operator of order $-1$ on the bundle $\otimes_S^mT^*M^\circ_e$, which is elliptic on $\ker D^*$ in the sense that for all $\psi_0\in C_c^\infty(SM_e^\circ)$ there exist pseudo-differential operators $P,S,R$ on $M^\circ_e$ with respective order $1,-2,-1$ so that
+Repeating the arguments of \cite[Theorem 3.5]{Gu} but adapted to our case we get directly \begin{prop} Assume that the geodesic flow on $M$ has no conjugate points and that the trapped $K$ is hyperbolic.
+For $m\geq 1$, the operator $\Pi^e_m$ is a pseudo-differential operator of order $-1$ on the bundle $\otimes_S^mT^*M^\circ_e$, which is elliptic on $\ker D^*$ in the sense that for all $\psi_0\in C_c^\infty(SM_e^\circ)$ there exist pseudo-differential operators $Q,S,R$ on $M^\circ_e$ with respective order $1,-2,-\infty$ so that

-\end{prop} The only difference with \cite[Th.
-3.4]{Gu} is that the flow is not hyperbolic everywhere anymore, but using that the bundle $E_\pm^*$ are transverse to the annihilator $H^*$ of the vertical bundle $V=\ker d\pi_0$, the proof reduces to be the same, just as we explained in the proof of Proposition \ref{PsidoPi0} for $m=0$.
+\end{prop} The only difference with \cite[Theorem 3.5]{Gu} is that the flow is not hyperbolic everywhere anymore, but using that the bundle $E_\pm^*$ are transverse to the annihilator $H^*$ of the vertical bundle $V=\ker d\pi_0$, the proof reduces to be the same, just as we explained in the proof of Proposition \ref{PsidoPi0} for $m=0$.
 We do not repeat the arguments, as it does not bring anything new.
-The same result as \eqref{TT*} also holds for $I_m$ and $I_m^*$ since $\Pi_m$ is a $\Psi$DO of order $-1$: if $Q\subset M^\circ$ is any compact set with smooth boundary,
+The same result as \eqref{TT*} also holds for $I_m$ and $I_m^*$ since $\Pi_m$ is a $\Psi$DO of order $-1$: if $\mc{O}\subset M^\circ$ is any compact domain (with non-empty interior) with smooth boundary,